nasa/fprime/docs/Tutorials/MathComponent/creating-components-1.md

 cd Components
 ```

-**Component Description:** The `MathSender` is going to be an active component which will receive parameters, send parameters, log events, and send telemetry.
-With this is mind, use the following command to create the `MathSender` component:
+**Component Description:** The `MathSender` is an active component which receives parameters, sends parameters, logs events, and sends telemetry.

+With the component description in mind, use the following command to create the `MathSender` component:

 ```shell
 # In: Components